The Gallery, 70 Cowcross Street, London EC1M 6EJ

 - Frank Kelly, professor of environmental health at King’s College London and government air pollution advisor

-- Alan Hayes, founder of ‘really good ideas’ and member of the Engineering Energy for the Future project group at Institute of Civil Engineers (ICE).
+- Alan Hayes, founder of ‘really good ideas’ and member of the Engineering Energy for the Future project group at Institution of Civil Engineers (ICE).
 Will EV infrastructure break the habits of a lifetime?

 - Susie Morrow, London Living Streets, chair of Wandsworth Living Streets and former member of a public health advisory committee at NICE (National Institute for Health and Care Excellence).
 Electric Vehicles: a personal journey

 - Karishma Shah, regional campaigns officer (London), Royal National Institute of Blind People

 - Simon Munk, infrastructure campaigner, London Cycling Campaign

 Session 2.
 EV infrastructure: ideas and innovations for implementation